silum/astrokat-wiki/Catalogues-to-observation-files.md

 If an observation catalogue file is provided, an initial configuration file can easily be generated.
 More extensive information on the observation configuration file can be found on the [Observation configuration file](https://github.com/rubyvanrooyen/astrokat/wiki/Observation-configuration-file) page

-The `catalogue2config.py` script does simple conversion of existing observation catalogues, CSV format, to configuration files, YAML format.
+The `catalogue2obsfile.py` script does simple conversion of existing observation catalogues, CSV format, to configuration files, YAML format.
 ```
-catalogue2config.py -h
+python catalogue2obsfile.py -h
 ```
-Required input parameters are the name of the catalogue file, `--catalogue`, as well as an on target duration in seconds, `--target-duration`.
+The only required input parameter is the name of the catalogue file, `--catalogue`.
 For convenience the output will be displayed to screen if an output filename, `--obsfile`, is not specified.
 Once the user is satisfied with the output, an observation profile can be created
 ```
-python catalogue2config.py --catalogue targets.csv --obsfile targets.yaml ...
+python catalogue2obsfile.py --catalogue targets.csv --obsfile targets.yaml ...
 ```

 ### Adding observation source targets